Skip to Main Content

 • Explores the citation graph both ways (citing and cited papers), whereas Google Scholar goes only one way (citing papers).
 Distinguishes between "highly influential citations" and "background citations"

-• Free, but you need to create an account
+• Freemium, you need to create an account

 • Enter a search question with keywords